rgreminger/tilburg-science-hub/docs/setup/python-packages.md

 python -m pip install --upgrade pip
 ```

-For this course, we will need the package `Selenium` as part of the web scraping tool kit we will build up.
+You also need the package `Selenium` as part of the web scraping tool kit we will build up.
 First let us install a depency for it via

 ```bash
 pip install msgpack